-9. Compliance with DOJ regulations pertaining to civil rights and nondiscrimination - 28 C.F.R.
+7. Compliance with DOJ regulations pertaining to civil rights and nondiscrimination - 28 C.F.R.
 Part 38

-The recipient, and any subrecipient ("subgrantee") at any tier, must comply with all applicable requirements of 28C.F.R.
-Part 38 (as may be applicable from time to time), specifically including any applicable requirements regarding written notice to program beneficiaries and prospective program beneficiaries.
+The recipient, and any subrecipient ("subgrantee") at any tier, must comply with all applicable requirements of 28 C.F.R.
+Part 38

-Currently, among other things, 28 C.F.R.
+Among other things, 28 C.F.R.
 Part 38 includes rules that prohibit specific forms of discrimination on the basis of religion, a religious belief, a refusal to hold a religious belief, or refusal to attend or participate in a religious practice.
-Part 38, currently, also sets out rules and requirements that pertain to recipient and subrecipient ("subgrantee") organizations that engage in or conduct explicitly religious activities, as well as rules and requirements that pertain to recipients that pertain to recipients and subrecipients that are faith-based or religious organizations.
+Part 38 also sets out rules and requirements that pertain to recipient and subrecipient ("subgrantee") organizations that engage in or conduct explicitly religious activities, as well as rules and requirements that pertain to recipients and subrecipients that are faith-based or religious organizations.